Northwestern defense stuns No. 20 Utah 31-20 in Holiday Bowl

 Pace had a second interception in the third quarter, on a deflected pass.

+"I've been coaching a long time and I don't think I've ever been a part of third quarter like that," he said.
+"We had complete control of the game at halftime and we came out in second half and proceded to turn the ball over five times. ...
+You turn the ball over like that and you win almost never."

 Shelley was making his fourth start in place of Tyler Huntley, who broke his collarbone against Arizona State on Nov.
-3. He resumed practicing before the bowl but coach Kyle Whittingham said it would have taken a miracle for him to have played.
-Also out were leading rusher Zack Moss, leading receiver Britain Covey and leading tackler Chase Hansen, a senior.
+3. Also out were leading rusher Zack Moss, leading receiver Britain Covey and leading tackler Chase Hansen, a senior.

 Shelley threw a 27-yard touchdown pass to Jaylen Dixon and a 4-yarder to tight end Jake Jackson, both in the first quarter.

-Utah lost for the just the second time in their last 16 bowls dating to 1999.
-Coach Kyle Whittingham's bowl record dropped to 11-2.
+Utah lost for the just the second time in its last 16 bowls dating to 1999.
+Whittingham's bowl record dropped to 11-2.
 He was trying to become the first to win the Holiday Bowl as a player and coach.
 He played in the first four Holiday Bowls with BYU, going 2-2.
 He was inducted into the Holiday Bowl Hall of Fame in 2009.

 THE TAKEAWAY